HighCWu/anime_biggan_toy/README.md

 **Update 2020-10-25: Add truncnorm.
 Add a fast way to play the source tf pretrained model.

+**Update 2022-05-22: Add colab for directly converting tf model to pytorch.

 ## TODO

 - [x] Test code release.
 - [x] Make my AI Studio project public.
 - [x] Publish the colab notebook of model converting from TF to PaddlePaddle and PyTorch.
+- [ ] Publish a gradio demo on HuggingFace Spaces.
+- [ ] Update PaddlePaddle version to 2.3.

 ## References